 Dr. Chin also points out that collateral consequences are essentially a reincarnation of the old English concept of "civil death," which stripped most civil rights from all persons convicted of a crime and put them outside the law's protection.

-The headline of a recent article published by the Journal of the American Bar Association sums up the barriers confronting ex-prisoners today, "Ex-offenders face tens of thousands of legal restrictions, bias and limits on their rights."
+The headline of an article published by the Journal of the American Bar Association sums up the barriers confronting ex-prisoners today, "Ex-offenders face tens of thousands of legal restrictions, bias and limits on their rights."
 Some experts estimate that today's ex-prisoners could face up to 50,000 legally-mandated collateral consequences, including restrictions on housing, employment, public benefits, and immigration.

 "People coming out of prison have a large number of things they're already facing: stigma, spotty work history, low education levels, issues around substance abuse and mental health," says Jesse Jannetta, a senior research associate at the Urban Institute in Washington, D.C.
 "Collateral consequences can create a practical barrier that can make the already difficult situation of community integration more difficult."